weddingjuma/fleet-api/SyncFunction/README.md

 #### Type
 The type field is used to dispatch the document in the appropriate specific function.
-The valide types accepted by the sync function are
+The valid types accepted by the sync function are:
 >  - company
 >  - user
 >  - mission
+>  - mission_action
 >  - mission_status
 >  - track
 >  - metadata
 This type is also used to verify role and build the channel, it's the base of channel formating.

 #### Company ID
 The `company_id` field is mandatory in every documents to ensure the property of all documents.
-The sync function require this field for dispatch all documents in their good channels.
+The sync function requires this field for dispatch all documents in their good channels.
 The sync function can't verify if this `company_id` field is a valid document id in the nosql database, the creator should be assure the validity of this field.
 Document `company` type is only one who is exempt because the sync function use his _id field.

 #### Role
 The role for the sync function is build with company_id type and action :
 	[company_id-type-action]
-for example the  role need for update a mission type document is :
+for example the role needs for updating a mission type document is :
 		companyid.mission.updating

 #### Base channel